UPCEA Announces 2019 Association Award Recipients

 Outstanding Program: Noncredit Award recognizes outstanding professional and continuing education programs that do not offer credit.

-UPCEA International Leadership Award recognizes an individual for representing innovative leadership in facilitating international professional and continuing education.
+UPCEA International Leadership Award recognizes an individual for representing innovative leadership in one or more of the following areas: educational programs and services; administrative practices; collaborations and partnerships; or research.

 UPCEA International Program of Excellence Award recognizes a program engaged in activities that promote the exchange of knowledge and ideas of global significance.

-11th Hour Award for Leadership is given to an individual, team, or unit in recognition of exemplary character, ethics, and decisive action in times of dire circumstances or emergencies.
+11th Hour Award for Business and Operations is given to an individual, team, or unit in recognition of exemplary character, ethics, and decisive action in times of dire circumstances or emergencies.

 UPCEA Award for Excellence in Advancing Student Success recognizes an individual or program for advancing the success of students in both credit and non-credit programs.